Transformations of High-Level Synthesis Codes for High-Performance Computing: Scalability Transformations

-where $f\;[\si{\cycle\per\second}]$ is the clock frequency of the vectorized logic, and $S\;[\si{\byte\per\operand}]$ is the operand size in bytes.
-While vectorization is a straightforward way of parallelization, it is bottlenecked by available bandwidth, and is thus usually not sufficient to achieve high logic utilization on large chips, where the available memory bandwidth is low compared to the available amount of compute logic.
+where $f\;[\si{\cycle\per\second}]$ is the clock frequency of the unrolled logic, and $S\;[\si{\byte\per\operand}]$ is the operand size in bytes.
+Horizontal unrolling is usually not sufficient to achieve high logic utilization on large chips, where the available memory bandwidth is low compared to the available amount of compute logic.
 Furthermore, because the energy cost of I/O is orders of magnitude higher than moving data on the chip, it is desirable to exploit on-chip memory and pipeline parallelism instead (this follows in Sec.~\ref{sec:replication}~and~\ref{sec:streaming}).